AtomicCodeLabs/chummy/docs/CONTRIBUTING.md

 First off, welcome!
 We are happy that you've found yourself here and for taking the time to contribute! ❤️

-As a user of a Github productivity browser extension, you may already be familiar with how contributing to an open source project works.
+As a user of a Github extension, you may already be familiar with how contributing to an open source project works.
 See the [Table of Contents](#table-of-contents) for different ways to help and details about how this project handles them.
 Please make sure to read the relevant section before making your contribution.
 It will make it a lot easier for us maintainers and smooth out the experience for all involved.

 All types of contributions are encouraged and valued.
 We hope to see you around!